 - Carrying costs: These are the monthly recurring costs of holding onto the property, including your mortgage, taxes, insurance, and utilities.

-- Renovation costs: Depending on the property’s condition, you may need minor and/or major renovations before renting it out.
+- Renovation costs: Depending on the property’s condition, you may need minor and/or significant renovations before renting it out.
 Consider how much you will need to spend on the property before taking further steps.

 - Ongoing repair costs: These are variable costs that can pop up anytime, like a clogged pipe, broken water heater, or roof leak.
 Therefore, you need a planned profit margin to cover unexpected expenses.

-2. Examine the Different Types of Multifamily Property
+3. Examine the Different Types of Multifamily Property

 Although multifamily properties are viewed the same way from an investment or financial point of view, the term includes a variety of building types.
-Research each different type equally before starting the investment process to see which will best fit your financial goals.

-In your research, you may find that a different type of property actually fits your needs or your rental market better than you initially realized.
 The three main types of multifamily properties are residential multifamilies (duplexes, triplexes, and fourplexes), apartment complexes, and turnkey properties.
+Research each type equally before starting the investment process to see which will best fit your financial goals.

+In your research, you may find that a different type of property fits your needs or rental market better than you initially realized.
+Explore each of them by clicking on the options below: